agiledev-students-spring2023/final-project-bayt/CONTRIBUTING.md

 - Make short, straight to the point, yet descriptive commit messages.

 ## Coding standards - CSS
-- Do not use unecessary amount of divs and flexbox/grids when possible for more responsive design.
+- Do not use unecessary amount of divs, instead use flexbox/grids when possible for more responsive design.
-- Do not write unresponsive code(that doesn't adapt to size of container)
+- Do not write unresponsive code(that doesn't adapt to size of container).
 - Use variables for colors in CSS to make it easier to go back and edit if necessary.
 ### CSS Units
 How to decide which unit to choose(general guidelines):